 Traeger Turkey Recipe

 Finally, a super simple smoked turkey recipe!
-I have been searching and testing and finally found and mastered a delicious method for Traeger turkey.
+I have been searching, testing, and finally found and mastered a delicious method for Traeger turkey.
+I found that some recipes are 20 steps long, but this one is easy and comes out perfectly every time, so you have time to focus on all your guests

-Plan out all your sides.
+Just remember to plan out all your trimmings and sides.
 That is one of the most important parts of a turkey dinner, but don’t worry—I have included my favorites below.

 What You Need